ashleygwilliams/tyr/README.md

 #tyr: test your REST
-a test generator for API endpoints using mocha and superagent
+a [`node`](http://nodejs.org/) test generator for API endpoints using [`mocha`](http://mochajs.org/) and [`superagent`](https://github.com/visionmedia/superagent)

-tyr is a test generator developed out of the frustration of writing redundant tests for REST APIs. assuming your routes are resource based and follow a convention like [json-api](http://www.json-api.com), tyr will generate a series of mocha/superagent endpoint tests for your API.
+tyr is a test generator developed out of the frustration of writing redundant endpoint tests for APIs. if we build using conventions we should be able to use those conventions to mitigate redundancy in our applications, as well as share resources, like tests! assuming your routes are resource based and follow a convention like [json-api](http://www.json-api.com), tyr will generate a series of mocha/superagent endpoint tests for your API.

 examples IRL:
 - [piep/piep-api](https://github.com/piep/piep-api/tree/master/test)